EPFL-ENAC/ENACDataCatalog/README.md

 ## Machine setup

 ### SSH and certificates
-- Right now the certificates were copied by hand from enacvm0046.xaas.epfl.ch:/etc/ssl to enacvm0096.xaas.epfl.ch:/etc/ssl
+- The certificates are handled by the enacit-ansible repo
     - It should be done and referenced in the enacit-ansible repo
-    - have a look at how it was setup: https://github.com/EPFL-ENAC/enacit-srv-lin-sysadmin/tree/develop/prod/enac-ckan#2021-07-27--ssl-certificate--request
+    - have a look at how it was setup: https://github.com/EPFL-ENAC/enacit-srv-lin-sysadmin/tree/develop/prod/enac-ckan#2021-07-27--ssl-certificate--request before enacit-ansible

 ### Password
 - The passwords are stored inside our enac keeweb under the keywords: 'ckan-datacatalog *'